 Once you have qualified as a teacher with a postgraduate certificate from an accredited university such as UCL or Kings College London then you will need to apply for a job at an international school in Hong Kong.
 You can also start applying for jobs before completing your courses but once accepted into the role you will be required to complete it within 12 months

 3. Who hires in Hong Kong international schools?

 You might think that schools in Hong Kong are hiring directly.
 But unless you’re applying to one of the few public schools, or a very small, independent school, you’ll need to work with a recruitment agency.

 Teachers need to know that recruiters are paid by the school and not by the applicant.
 If an agency asks for money from you, it’s not a legitimate operation and it should be avoided.

 4. What about sponsorships/visas for teachers working in Hong Kong international schools?

 The school will usually sponsor the visa and cover the cost.
-Downsides can sometimes be that you are tied to the school for a while, like two years.
+The downside can sometimes be that you are tied to the school for a while, like two years.
 You may also not be able to live in your apartment and have to stay in an apartment provided by the school.
 Airfare is usually paid for by the school as well.

 Another thing that schools often provide is health insurance for teachers, which can otherwise be very expensive in Hong Kong (often around HK$2,000 per month or more).